rawwaanntarekk/rawwaanntarekk/README.md

 <img align="right" alt="Coding" width="350" src="https://cdn.dribbble.com/users/1063314/screenshots/3020974/tdsocial_dribbble.gif">

-  \- I’m currently enhancing my skills in ASP.NET Core, focusing on building scalable and efficient web applications.
+ \- I’m actively deepening my expertise in ASP.NET Core and building backend systems that are scalable, secure, and built to last.

- \-  Proficient in MSSQL, C#, and ASP.NET Core, feel free to ask me about these technologies!</p>
+ \- I work confidently with MSSQL, C#, and ASP.NET Core — these are the technologies I know inside out, and I enjoy helping others with them.

  \- I’m also expanding my expertise into the DevOps world, learning tools and practices to streamline development and deployment processes.</p>

  \- For collaboration or inquiries, reach out to me at rawwannttarekk@gmail.com.

- \- Learn more about my experiences: [Check my resume](https://drive.google.com/file/d/1lURomCLg9P7I3-dHXIhKVk6vnOiZgfYi/view?usp=sharing)
+ \- Want a closer look at my work and experience?
+[Check my resume](https://drive.google.com/file/d/1lURomCLg9P7I3-dHXIhKVk6vnOiZgfYi/view?usp=sharing)

 <br><br><br><br><br><br>